 Keep as many trees as possible

 When planning new suburbs, there are many constraints to consider including topography, drainage, road design and open space connections.
 A study looking at new developments found that typically only 30-50% of trees are kept as part of the new urban layout.
-Working with the Fenner School enabled us to exceed these figures with 78% of all trees in Stage 1 now being preserved.
+Working with the Fenner School enabled us to exceed these figures with 78% of all trees in Stage 1 now being preserved (and 92% in Stage 2).
 Our suburb design has been refined and reviewed, with our team realigning roads and footpaths, reshaping and removing housing blocks and increasing public open spaces to ensure that we retain as many trees as practical.
 Furthermore our preliminary intention is to retain around 80% of all trees in Stage 2 subject to final resolution of design and approvals.

 Allow trees to age where they stand